cbracken/dvm/README.md

 Commands:

    * `alias`: manage dart version aliases
+   * `implode`: delete DVM and all installed Dart versions
    * `list`: list installed Dart versions
    * `listall`: list all available Dart versions
    * `use`: select a Dart version to use